 Under the council’s Taxi Strategy, all hackney cabs licensed from 2020 must be at least Euro 6 emissions standard, and from 2025 only Ultra Low Emission Vehicles (ULEVs) will be registered.

-The council bought the three vehicles following a successful bid to the government’s Early Measures Fund, which supports activities aimed at reducing air pollution in the shortest possible time.
+The council bought the three vehicles following a successful bid to the government’s Early Measures Fund, which supports activities aimed at reducing air pollution in the shortest possible time, and a further three vehicles in January 2020.
 Drivers will be able to loan the taxis for 30 days at a time.

 The council is also investing £700,000 of funding from the Office for Low Emission Vehicles to install rapid charge points across the city.
 Drivers can also take advantage of a free government plug-in grant worth £7,500 taken off at the price of sale for eligible vehicles e.g. the LEVC TX5 electric taxi.